 Indoor Air Quality

-The IUN Department of Environmental Health & Safety (EH&S) in cooperation with the IUN Physical Plant, have forged a relationship to address episodes of inadequate indoor air quality.
+University Environmental Health and Safety, in cooperation with the IUN Physical Plant, have forged a relationship to address episodes of inadequate indoor air quality.
 This web page has been prepared to assist you in contacting the appropriate department on campus should you have an indoor air quality problem.

 Who do I contact if I have an indoor air complaint?

 The following complaints should be referred to the IUN Physical Plant: